 An ADU is a structure of secondary/subordinate massing and hierarchy to the principal structure; to be used as a secondary dwelling unit.
 It is often located above an attached or detached garage, may be freestanding from the principal structure and/or garage, and contain full plumbing.
-It may be used as rental property.
+It can be utilized as a rental property for a minimum period of 30 days.
+At present, no short term rentals (29 days or less) are allowed at Twin Buttes.
+Refer to the Twin Buttes Master Declaration, available on the District website, for the current rental standards.
 The maximum ADU size is 625 square feet.
 ADUs are allowed within the maximum community limits set forth in the Development Agreement.
 One additional off-street parking space is required for an ADU on a lot, and it can be located in a setback if such parking space is uncovered.
 Check with developer for current availability.